exercism/website-copy/pages/faqs.md

 A new language track gets created when a member of the community takes the lead on it and becomes a maintainer of the track.
 If you'd like to get involved in helping set one up, there are [instructions here](https://github.com/exercism/request-new-language-track/blob/master/README.md).

-## Team FAQs

-### What happened to my Team from the old site?

-We have a brand new dedicated Teams website coming soon.
-We will tweet out as soon as it's launched.
-Follow us at [@exercism_io](https://twitter.com/exercism_io).

 ## Exercism CLI FAQs

 ### I can't submit!